 Shift-workers navigate a unique experience.

-If you have ever heard the term “banker’s hours” (used to describe the opening hours of banks, before the pivot to added service on evenings and weekends, drive-thru options, and mobile banking), shift-workers are often subject to unconventional hours that conflict with obligations they may have outside of work.
+If you have ever heard the term “banker’s hours” (used to describe the opening hours of banks, before they pivoted to increasing service on evenings and weekends, drive-thru options, online banking and mobile apps), shift-workers are often subject to unconventional hours that conflict with the obligations they may have outside of work.

 Banks, medical clinics, and grocery stores are a few examples of places with opening hours beyond what we presume is typical working hours: from 09:00 to 17:00.
 If you spend your days in one of these workplaces, you may consider that all of your errands will have to be completed outside of those hours; either before or after your workday.
 This may add an hour to your commute during evening rush hour to get groceries, pick up your children from their afterschool activities, or return a stack of really good books to the library.